ofbennett/ds-and-algos/README.md

 By Oscar Bennett

-My own implementation of important data structures and algorithms written in both Python and C++.
+My own implementation of important and interesting data structures and algorithms written in both Python and C++.
 Tested with the [pytest](https://docs.pytest.org/en/latest/) and [Catch](https://github.com/catchorg/Catch2) frameworks respectively.

+I'm planning to keep this as an ongoing project and gradually add things over time.
+Also happy to hear suggestions!

 ## Python Code Done and To Do: